 Duration: 8 weeks

-In MBA 651 Financial Management, it will become apparent that company-level financial decisions are usually about either investing or financing.
+In FINA 6101 Techniques in Financial Decision Making, it will become apparent that company-level financial decisions are usually about either investing or financing.
 The goal driving either type of decision is to maximize value.
 You will learn how to analyze primary financial statements and use tools such as Market Value Added (MVA), Economic Value Added (EVA) and Return on Capital (ROC) to determine the underlying health of a company.
 Time-Value-of-Money (TVM) helps translate cash flows from one period to another.
 You will analyze the use of TVM in making dollar-value comparisons across time, such as present values of lump sum amounts, perpetuities, annuities, growing perpetuities, growing annuities and unequal cash flows.
 You will then see how this technique applies to bond valuation and explore the relationship between bond prices and interest rates.

 Your exploration of interest rates will include their term structure and the role that Yield to Maturity (YTM) and other factors play in determining rates.
 You will explore equities and learn how valuing stocks differs from valuing bonds.
 Investors need to be induced to hold risk with the promise (or possibility) of earning higher returns.
 You will analyze the concept of risk and build a theory that relates risk to a required return for holding such risk, such as the risk premium — an inducement to invest in stocks and bonds instead of risk-free U.S. government debt instruments.
 Portfolio diversification can help mitigate risk and you will learn to use the concept of beta, a measurement of a stock’s risk in relation to the market as a whole.
 You will examine the application of the Capital Asset Pricing Model (CAPM) and other tools for pricing risky assets.